 Aug 01st, 2016 | by Scott C. Thomas, Orange County Criminal Law Attorney

-With regard to marijuana, this proposed amendment becomes particularly problematic.
+With regard to California marijuana DUI , this proposed amendment becomes particularly problematic.
 Most drugs, like cocaine and methamphetamine, are water soluble, and stay in a person’s system for a couple days.
 Marijuana, on the other hand, is fat soluble, and can stay in a person’s system from a couple days, to up to three months, and in some cases, beyond.
 Weight, body fat, amount consumed and, in particular, the frequency of usage, all determine how long a person will test positive for marijuana.

 The issue with this proposed amendment is that there is no rational nexus between trying to prevent impaired driving and punishing drivers who are completely sober, but may have used a substance within the past couple days, or worse, the past couple months, and test positive on a drug test.
 At its core, it seems as though this proposed amendment seeks to punish those who use marijuana and other substances, under the guise of preventing driving under the influence.